 Can I get Botox and fillers on the same day?

 Absolutely!
-While fillers can yield amazing results when performed alone, these results can be even further enhanced when combined with other injectable treatments, like Botox or other neuromodulators.
+While fillers can yield amazing results when performed alone, these results are further enhanced when combined with other injectable treatments, like Botox or other neuromodulators.
 I highly recommend this combination approach for busy people who want the best results, but don’t have lots of spare time.

 Should I stop any of my medications before my filler appointment?

 Do not stop any medications without first having a detailed consultation with your doctor.